-Compulsory execution of a monetary claim is a proceeding to forcibly collect a claim by seizing and selling, among other things, real property, movables, and claims, owned by the obligor, and paying the proceeds of the sale to the obligee.
-Compulsory execution against real property and that against claims are handled by the court, while compulsory execution against movables is handled by court execution officers.
-However, regarding compulsory execution against real property, the current condition of the real property in question is investigated before its sale, and the investigation is handled by court execution officers.
+Judicial enforcement for a claim whose subject matter is the payment of money is a proceeding to collect a claim forcibly by seizing and selling assets owned by the obligor, such as immovable property, movables, and claims, and paying the proceeds of the sale to the obligee.
+Judicial enforcement against immovable property and that against claims are carried out by a court, while judicial enforcement against movables is carried out by a court enforcement officer.
+However, regarding judicial enforcement against immovable property, the current conditions of the immovable property in question are investigated before its sale, and the investigation is carried out by a court enforcement officer.